bitconch/faucet/README.md

 ## Contribution

-npm install --save-dev @babel/core@^7.0.0-0

 ### Design the logic

+WIP

 ### Write the codes

+1. Choose VS Code and some extension for nodejs, reactjs.

-1. Use express / react to create a simple web App.
+2. Use express / react / react boostrap to create a simple web App.
 Create a server.js in the root folder.
 Add run script to package.json.
 Use **npm start** as the main start script.

 ```js